iTwin/viewer-components-react/packages/itwin/tree-widget/README.md

 - To allow easier customization of widget placement, the package now delivers a `createTreeWidget()` function that creates a tree widget definition, instead of a full `UiItemsProvider` implementation.
 See [Usage](#usage) section for details on how to use the new function.

 - The underlying engine for building hierarchies has been changed from `@itwin/presentation-components` to `@itwin/presentation-hierarchies-react`.
 This is a significant change as the new library runs plain ECSQL queries and handles hierarchy creation on the frontend, as opposed to the previous version that relied on the backend to provide hierarchy data.
 This change allows this package to use more optimal queries and to be more flexible in terms of hierarchy creation.
+As a result, we're seeing 30-40% performance improvement for loading nodes in the Models tree when using a web backend and orders of magnitude improvement when using a local backend (desktop & mobile case).

   This change adds a requirement for all tree components in this package to access iModels' metadata, which is achieved through a required `getSchemaContext` prop.
 See [Creating schema context](#creating-schema-context) section for an example implementation of this function.
+This also adds an `@itwin/ecschema-metadata` peer dependency on version `^4.0.0`.

   In addition, the new tree components don't rely on the global selection manager provided by `@itwin/presentation-frontend` package.
 Instead, they require a unified selection storage object created using `createStorage()` function from `@itwin/unified-selection` package.
 See sections of individual tree components for how to supply it to them, and [Creating unified selection storage](#creating-unified-selection-storage) section for an example for how to create the storage.